-We already show you the first exercises for recovering from the birth during the postnatal period that you spend here.
-In addition to the physical side of things, we also look after your emotional well-being by means of something called a birth journey.
+We already show you the first exercises for recovering from the birth during the postnatal period that you spend with us.

 The baby is the focus of the mother’s day-to-day activities.
 Demands are placed on her from all sides and she has a very close emotional bond with her child.
 To aid with the recovery process, however, we would also like to encourage you to consciously take some time for yourself, remain mindful of your own needs and strengthen your body in a targeted way with gentle exercises.

 A mindful and loving attitude towards yourself will enable you to recharge your batteries and fulfil your role as mother/parent in as relaxed a way as possible.

 We approach the recovery process on the following three levels:

 The mother’s posture changes as soon as her baby belly is gone.
 This load is replaced by a different strain on her musculoskeletal system – she now has to carry the baby in her arms.
 We use targeted strengthening exercises to promote a healthy posture and movements that are easy on the back.

 The pelvic floor

 The pelvic floor is loosened after pregnancy and natural birth, both hormonally and mechanically.
 Postnatal exercises enable the mother to mindfully and consciously close the birth canal and, when practised regularly, help to prevent potential long-term complications (primarily incontinence).

 Incidentally, it is still possible to have an exciting and fulfilled sex life after a vaginal birth; the myth that women lose their sexual sensitivity is exactly that – a myth.
 In fact, some couples even experience new highs in this regard.